Forsyth Park: Surrounding buildings

 The below buildings each occupy one of the ten blocks on the three sides of the northern half park and are noted as historic structures by the Historic Preservation Department of the Chatham County-Savannah Metropolitan Planning Commission.
 These blocks fall in one of four wards.
 Clockwise from the north, these are Monterey Ward, Calhoun Ward, Forsyth Ward and Chatham Ward.
+Other wards abutting Forsyth Park are Lloyd Ward, Gallie Ward, and Cuthbert Ward.
 The properties are listed, again clockwise from the north, from the first East Gaston Street block.

 John Berendt, author of 1994's Midnight in the Garden of Good and Evil, lived in Forsyth Park Apartments in the southwestern corner of the park while writing the book.